-Description of the development Reconfiguring a Lot (one lot into forty-four lots, plus balance lot) Edenbrook Estate - precinct 2 - Stages 6A to 6C Reasons for Decision a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity;
+Description of the development Reconfiguring a Lot (one lot into thirty-two lots, plus 1 public use lot plus 1 balance lot) Edenbrook Estate - Precinct 2 - Stages 4A and 4B

+Reasons for Decision a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; b) The proposed development does not compromise the relevant State Planning Policy or Central Queensland Regional Plan; and c) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.

-oment does not compromise the relevant State ral Queensland Regional Plan; and circumstances favour pplication should be approved because the Council exercising its discretion to approve the a the development does not comply with an aspect chmarks.
-Assessment Benchmarks The development was benchmarks: assessed against the following assessment ninary Approval for a Material Change of Use ix Use Development Overriding the Planning City of Rockhampto on Town Planning Scheme 2005: o Reconfigur ing a Lot Code; - Lands scape Secondary Code; - Flood Prone Land Secondary Code; and - Edenl brook Parking and Access Secondary Code; o Filling and Excavation Code; o External W orks and Servicing Code; o Water Qua lity and Water Quantity Code; and Planning Regulation n 2017, Schedule 12A.
-Compliance with assessment The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exception listed below. listed above and complies v with all of these with the exception listed below. benchmarks Assessment Benchmark Reasons for the approval despite non-compliance with benchmark , Reasons for the approval despite non- Assessment Benchmark Reasons for the approval despite non-compliance with benchmark Assessment Benchmark Reconfiguration of a Lot Code under the Rockhampton City Plan Reasons for the approval despite non-compliance with benchmark PC9 The proposal does not comply with Acceptable Solution 9.1, which states lots are to have a minimum area of 10 hectares and minimum dimensions of 150 metre frontage and depth as Assessment Benchmark Reconfiguration of a Lot Code under the Rockhampton City Plan Reasons for the approval despite non-compliance with benchmark PC9 The proposal does not comply with Acceptable Solution 9.1, which states lots are to have a minimum area of 10 hectares and minimum dimensions of 150 metre frontage and depth as per Appendix 3 and 4 contained in this code.
-The reason for this conflict is because Preliminary Approval D-R/76-2005 applies the Reconfiguring a Lot Code from the Rockhampton City Plan 2005 for future development applications for Reconfiguring a Lot but did not change the underlying zoning of the land.
-However, a condition in the Preliminary Approval specifies preferred minimum areas for lots, which the Assessment Benchmark Reconfiguration of a Lot Code under the Rockhampton City Plan Reasons for the approval despite non-compliance with benchmark PC9 The proposal does not comply with Acceptable Solution 9.1, which states lots are to have a minimum area of 10 hectares and minimum dimensions of 150 metre frontage and depth as per Appendix 3 and 4 contained in this code.
-The reason for this conflict is because Preliminary Approval D-R/76-2005 applies the Reconfiguring a Lot Code from the Rockhampton City Plan 2005 for future development applications for Reconfiguring a Lot but did not change the underlying zoning of the land.
+Assessment Benchmarks The development was assessed against the following assessment benchmarks: • D-R/76-2005 Preliminary Approval for a Material Change of Use (Residential and Mix Use Development Overriding the Planning Scheme);

+Rockhampton City Plan 2005:

+o Reconfiguring a Lot Code;

+- Landscape Secondary Code;

+- Flood Prone Land Secondary Code; and

+- Edenbrook Parking and Access Secondary Code;

+Filling and Excavation Code;

+External Works and Servicing Code;

+Water Quality and Water Quantity Code; and

+Planning Regulation 2017, Schedule 12A.

+Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exception listed below.

+Schollinarks Assessment Benchmark Reasons for the approval despite non-compliance with benchmark

+Reconfiguration of a Lot PC9

+Code under the Rockhampton City Plan 2005 The proposal does not comply with Acceptable Solution 9.1, which states lots are to have a minimum area of 10 hectares and minimum dimensions of 150 metre frontage and depth as per Appendix 3 and 4 contained in this code.

+The reason for this conflict is because Preliminary Approval D-R/76-2005 applies the Reconfiguring a Lot Code from the Rockhampton City Plan 2005 for future development applications for

+Reconfiguring a Lot but did not change the underlying zoning of the land.
 However, a condition in the Preliminary Approval specifies preferred minimum areas for lots, which the proposed development does comply with.
-The proposed residential lot sizes of 720 square metres to 1525 square metres are consistent with the minimum lot size contained in the Preliminary

-• Central Queensland Regional Plan 2013; • Planning Regulation 2017, Schedule 12A; and • The common material, being the material submitted with the application.
+The proposed residential lot sizes of 800 squa metres to 1,050 square metres are consistent with minimum lot size contained in the Prelimina Approval for the Traditional Residential Precinct.
+Therefore, the proposal is considered to achieve compliance with the performance criteria.
+Matters prescribed by Rockhampton City Plan Rockhampton City Plan 2005; regulation State Planning Policy 26 State Planning Policy 2017; Central Queensland Re Central Queensland Regional Plan 2013; Planning Regulation 20 Planning Regulation 2017, Schedule 12A; and The common material, to The common material, being the material submitted with the application.